 This score is free!

 This score is available free of charge.
-Just click the 'Download & Print' button above.
+Just click the 'Print' button above the score.

 When I read Sosban Fach, I thought that the Welsh folk-writer excellently presents the credible difficulties of juggling domestic life in an initially light-hearted way: a mother can’t cope because her servant is ill.
 The baby cries, the mother cuts her finger, and consequently the daft unwatched saucepans repeatedly boil over.
 Meanwhile the cat scratches another child.
 As the song moves on it takes on a deeper meaning as regrets about time passing are revealed: the baby grows up, the mother older, and the sick servant dies.
 The children playing at soldiers become adult soldiers marching off to war; and puss is no more.
 Using the song’s melody as the basis, I converted the images from the text into sympathetic sonorities.
 These were then woven into the music to create a sensitive sound-picture.